Fast Track Racing: Car No. 12 history

-Following the 2020 Merger of ARCA and the NASCAR K&N Pro Series divisions, Team Owner Andy Hillenburg opted to change number one to 12 in order for Hattori Racing Enterprises to maintain their usage of the No. 1 from K&N.
+Following the 2020 Merger of ARCA and the NASCAR K&N Pro Series divisions, Team Owner Andy Hillenburg opted to change No.1 to No. 12 in order for Hattori Racing Enterprises to maintain their usage of the No. 1 from K&N.

 On January 2, 2023, it was announced D.L.
-Wilson would return to the team's #12 car for a total of 9 races; the full East Series season, and the Spring Phoenix Raceway event.
+Wilson would return to the team's No. 12 car for a total of 9 races; the full East Series season, and the Spring Phoenix Raceway event.

-On January 30, 2025, it was annoused that Takuma Koga would drive full-time in 2025.
+On January 30, 2025, it was announced that Takuma Koga would drive full-time in 2025.